-The accomplishment of AUD's objective to deliver a genuinely American education is facilitated by the sports facilities (soccer field, outdoor track, tennis/volleyball/basketball courts, swimming pool) that provide students with the opportunity to engage in extracurricular activities which constitute student life on a typical US-based campus.
-A 1,000-seat auditorium serves as a venue for student assemblies, conferences, and cultural events.
-The new 13,000 square meter Student Center houses an in-door gymnasium and other space designated for events and gatherings.
+The accomplishment of AUD's objective to deliver a genuinely American education is facilitated by the sports facilities (soccer field, outdoor track, tennis/volleyball/basketball courts, swimming pool) and other space that provide students with the opportunity to engage in extracurricular activities which constitute student life on a typical USbased campus.
+A 900-seat auditorium serves as a venue for student assemblies, conferences, and cultural events.
+A Student Center, housing indoor sports facilities, was inaugurated in September, 2008.
+A central indoor stadium is designed so that it can be dismantled into two independent courts used for indoor football, handball, basketball or volleyball.
+This stadium has a capacity of 2,500 spectators, in addition to an outdoor spectator's gallery that faces the soccer field and accommodates a public of 300.
+Separately, there are two squash playgrounds, a 1,600-square feet gymnasium for boys and girls, and an aerobics/dancing/music room.